-TUC Education provides a broad range of training for trade union representatives (reps) and professionals.
+TUC Education provides a broad range of training for trade union reps and professionals in England, Scotland and Wales.
 TUC Education courses include training for all kinds of reps, including:

 - Union reps